BigDoot/automatetheboringstuff/README.md

 # automatetheboringstuff
-These are the projects I practise on from automatetheboringstuff.com
+These are the projects I practice on from automatetheboringstuff.com

 Will try to upload them as I read through the book